French and Benelux stocks-Factors to watch on July 11

-July 11 Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.
+July 11 (Reuters) - Below are company-related news and stories from French and Benelux media which could have an impact on the region’s markets or individual stocks.

 French CAC futures were up 0.2 percent by 0603 GMT.